thinkshout/thinkshout/_case_studies/humane-society.md

   - section-title: "Our designers executed the updated Humane Society of the United States brand — and did it mobile-first."
     section-description: |
       While we were working on the redesign of the website, HSUS was going through a comprehensive rebranding that required a bold new design.
-We introduced powerful visual storytelling tools-- from videos and photos to strategic uses of typography and color.
+We introduced powerful visual storytelling tools -- from videos and photos to strategic uses of typography and color.

       The new site united two separate sites for desktop and mobile as one fully-responsive site.
 The old mobile site was outdated in mobile-first technology, and caused problems with site maintenance and performance reporting.
 Content on the new humanesociety.org was designed for mobile interaction from the ground up.
 We focused on defining clear goals for every interface, and designing user experiences that encouraged and fostered deeper user engagement into and across the site.